Advertisement

 Effective treatment for bipolar disorder often involves several approaches.
 These may include:

-Medication: While there is no cure for bipolar disorder, medication prescribed by a healthcare provider (HCP) can go a long way toward helping to regulate symptoms.
+While there is no cure for bipolar disorder, medication prescribed by an HCP can go a long way toward helping to regulate symptoms.
 Some of the most common choices include the following:

-• Anticonvulsants like valproic acid and lamotrigine can also act as mood stabilizers and are used to treat mania and to delay episodes in some patients.
+Anticonvulsants like valproic acid and lamotrigine can also act as mood stabilizers and are used to treat mania and to delay episodes in some people.

-• Antidepressants can sometimes be effective in treating the depressive side of the disease.
+Antidepressants can sometimes be effective in treating the depressive signs of the condition.
 Taking antidepressants alone, however, may sometimes lead to increased mania or hypomania, which is why HCPs tend to prescribe antidepressants with mood-stabilizing medication as well.

-Therapy: While taking medication is key to treatment, having counseling sessions with a psychiatrist or psychologist who is knowledgeable about treating bipolar can also help.
-Psychotherapy, also known as talk therapy, can offer guidance and support to patients and their families.
+While taking medication is key to treatment, having counseling sessions with a psychiatrist or psychologist who is knowledgeable about treating bipolar disorder can also help.
+Psychotherapy, also known as talk therapy, can offer guidance and support to people with bipolar disorder and their families.
 The following are common forms of psychotherapy:

-• Cognitive behavioral therapy (CBT) teaches patients how to change negative or destructive thoughts, patterns, and behaviors.
+• Cognitive behavioral therapy (CBT) teaches about hot wo change negative or destructive thoughts, patterns, and behaviors.

 • Family-focused therapy includes family members and enhances family coping strategies.

-• Interpersonal and social rhythm therapy helps patients improve their daily routines, relationships, and interactions.
+• Interpersonal and social rhythm therapy helps with improving daily routines, relationships, and interactions.

 • Psychoeducation is typically done in a group setting.
-This type of therapy gives patients a more in-depth look into their illness and treatments, as well as how to manage symptoms before they turn into a full-blown illness.
+This type of therapy provides a more in-depth look into the condition and treatments, as well as how to recognize and manage symptoms before they get worse.

-Electroconvulsive Therapy (ECT): When symptoms are severe, and when medication and psychotherapy don’t ease symptoms to an acceptable degree, electroconvulsive therapy, formerly called “electroshock therapy,” may be recommended.
-While this form of therapy has gained a bad reputation in previous years, the way it’s administered has improved.
-In its current form, it can offer relief for patients with severe bipolar symptoms.
+When symptoms are severe, and when medication and psychotherapy don’t appropriately ease symptoms, electroconvulsive therapy, formerly called “electroshock therapy,” may be recommended.
+While this form of therapy has received criticism in previous years, the way it’s administered has improved.
+In its current form, it can offer relief for people with severe bipolar symptoms or those who don’t respond to medications.

-Transcranial Magnetic Stimulation (TMS): Another treatment used when medication and therapy aren’t effective is transcranial magnetic stimulation.
+Another treatment used when medication and therapy aren’t effective is transcranial magnetic stimulation (TMS).
 This therapy involves applying magnetic pulses to overactive or underactive areas of the cerebral cortex in the brain.
-This newer technique is noninvasive and has been shown to reduce depressive symptoms in people with bipolar disorder.
+This newer technique is noninvasive and while more research needs to be done, brain stimulation techniques like TMS may reduce depressive symptoms in people with bipolar disorder.

 Article sources open article sources

 National Institute of Mental Health.
 Bipolar Disorder.
-Accessed June 2, 2022.
+Page last updated 2022.

 Featured Content